-Under the Bjarke employment agreement, Mr. Bjarke is entitled, subject to his execution and nonrevocation of a release of claims in our favor and his continued compliance with certain restrictive covenants, in the event of the termination of his employment by us without cause or by him for good reason, each as defined in the Bjarke employment agreement, to (1) continued payment of his then-current annual base salary for a period of nine months following the date his release of claims becomes effective, and (2) continued payment by us of our share of the COBRA premiums for health benefit coverage for a period of up to nine months following the date that his employment with us is terminated.
+Under the Winton employment agreement, Dr. Winton is entitled, subject to his execution and nonrevocation of a release of claims in our favor and his continued compliance with certain restrictive covenants, in the event of the termination of his employment by us without cause or by him for good reason, and such termination does not take place during the 12-month period following a change in control, as defined in the Winton employment agreement, to (i) continued payment of his then-current annual base salary for a period of nine months following the date his release of claims becomes effective, and (ii) continued payment by us of our share of the COBRA premiums for health benefit coverage for a period of up to nine months following the date that his employment with us is terminated.

-In the event that Mr. Bjarke's employment is terminated by us without cause or by Mr. Bjarke with good reason during the 12-month period following a change in control, as defined in the Bjarke employment agreement, Mr. Bjarke will be entitled, subject to his execution and nonrevocation of a release of claims in our favor and his continued compliance with certain restrictive covenants, to (1) continued payment of his then-current annual base salary for a period of 12 months following the date his release of claims becomes effective, (2) continued payment by us of our share of the COBRA premiums for health benefit coverage for a period of up to 12 months following the date that his employment with us is terminated, and (3) payment of 100% of his annual target discretionary bonus amount for the year in which the termination occurs in a lump sum on the date the first installment of severance pay is paid.
-In addition, Mr. Bjarke will be entitled to full acceleration of vesting of all outstanding and unvested stock options and other equity awards that vest solely based on continued service.
-Under the Bjarke employment agreement, if payments and benefits payable to Mr. Bjarke that are contingent on a change in ownership or control, as defined the Bjarke employment agreement, are subject to Section 4999 of the Internal Revenue Code of 1986, then such payments and benefits will either be paid in full or be reduced so that the Section 4999 excise tax does not apply, whichever results in the better after-tax result for Mr. Bjarke.
+In the event that Dr. Winton's employment is terminated by us without cause or by him with good reason during the 12-month period following a change in control, as defined in the Winton employment agreement, Dr. Winton will be entitled, subject to his execution and nonrevocation of a release of claims in our favor and his continued compliance with certain restrictive covenants, to (i) continued payment of his then-current annual base salary for a period of 12 months following the date his release of claims becomes effective, (ii) continued payment by us of our share of the COBRA premiums for health benefit coverage for a period of up to 12 months following the date that his employment with us is terminated, and (iii) payment of 100% of his annual target discretionary bonus amount for the year in which the termination occurs in a lump sum on the date the first installment of severance pay is paid.
+In addition, all outstanding and unvested stock options and other equity awards in each case that vest solely based on continued service that are then held by Dr. Winton will become fully vested and exercisable and, with respect to any stock options then held by Dr. Winton, will remain exercisable for the period of time set forth in the applicable grant agreement.